Ice Airport Alaska

 Ice Airport Alaska is a TV series on the Smithsonian Channel about Ted Stevens Anchorage International Airport.
 A 6 episode first season premiered on November 15, 2020.
 On December 12, 2021, a second season was announced with a premiere date of January 9, 2022.
+A seventh season has been ordered.

 Premise

 Ice Airport Alaska follows operations at Ted Stevens International Airport in Anchorage, Alaska one of the world's busiest cargo airports where staff work under harsh conditions with temperatures as low as -38 Celsius and winds over 100 mph.